 At night, the place becomes even more charming as the Starlight Bridge turns into a light spectacle making you feel like walking amongst the stars.
 The pedestrian bridge is a perfect romantic setting for an evening stroll, as long as you don’t mind sharing the moment with crowds of other smitten couples holding selfie sticks.

 Music is great.
-Listening to a local band playing songs in English and sometimes music can make your night an exciting and soulful one.
-There are hundreds of coffee shop in town and those places are not only about the coffee but also the environment and the unique atmosphere that each cafe offers to their guests.
+Listening to a local band playing songs in English can make your night an exciting and soulful one.
+There are hundreds of coffee shops in town and those places are not only about the coffee but also the environment and the unique atmosphere that each cafe offers to their guests.
 From my observation over the past years, those can be categorized into three types: garden cafes, vintage cafes and “modern” cafes.
 And some of them provide live music at night besides the candlelights with violins, guitars, talented singers.

 Some live music coffee shops:

 + No. 7 Cafe House– 7 Ngo Thoi Nhiem, Ward 7, District 3, HCMC

 + Gu Cafe – 145 D3, Binh Thanh District, HCMC